seapoe1809/Health_server/README.md

 **step 1: Git clone and install Health_server**
 ==============================================

 a) Make sure you have python3.
-If not go to https://www.python.org/ and update your Python.
+If not go to https://www.python.org/.
 Once done do the following:

- Install Git and git clone Darna_local repo: (skip this step if git already installed)
+ Install Git and git clone Darna_local repo:
+ (skip this step if git already installed)

     sudo apt-get install git